 "When I unzip my provisional cast-on, why are there one fewer stitches going "down" than going "up," AND, what can I do about it?"

-Look at your hand.
-If you are like most people, you have five fingers.
-But how many spaces do you have between your fingers?
-For 5 fingers, there are only 4 spaces between your fingers.The same thing happens in knitting when you work the other way from a provisional cast-on.
-If you cast on a certain number of stitches and work "up," when you "unzip" the provisional casting on, you'll have one fewer live stitches to knit "down."
+Same thing happens in knitting when working the other way from a provisional cast-on.
+If you cast on a certain number of stitches and work "up," when the provisional cast on is released, there will be one fewer live stitches to knit "down."

-In other words, if you provisionally cast on 10 stitches and then undo the cast on, there will only be nine stitches waiting for you to pick up to knit "down."
-It's not a mystery--it's just the same thing as your fingers--ten stitches knitted "up" leave only nine spaces between them, and that's what you're picking up with the provisional cast-on--the nine spaces.
+Five stitches provisionally cast on yield only four stitches waiting to pick up and knit "down."
+It's not a mystery--it's the same thing as your fingers, Five stitches knitted "up" leave only four spaces between them, and that's what you're picking up with the provisional cast-on--the spaces.

-Of course, the "spaces" analogy is not perfect--we obviously have loops on the needle, not spaces when we catch the live loops from a provisional cast on.
-However, like the spaces between our fingers, these loops are the bars between the stitches, they are the stitch TAILS, not the actual loops themselves.
+The analogy is not perfect--there are obviously loops, not spaces, when a provisional cast on is released.
+However, like the spaces between the fingers, these loops are the bars between the stitches, they are stitch TAILS, not the actual loops themselves.

-Below is a view of what this would look like in real life if you removed the provisional cast-on, took the needles out, and could make the fabric lie flat.
+Below shows what this would look like in real life if you had nine stitches, then removed the provisional cast-on, took the needles out, and somehow made the fabric lie flat.
 See that complicated business on the right and the loop on the left?
-That's what happens when you pull out the provisional casting-on: The half loops of the rightmost and leftmost tails get pulled upwards to the next row, leaving only the full loops of the tails between the upwards loops: 5 upward loops make 4 downward tails, 9 upward loops make 8 downward tails.
-In other words, the pattern remains the same: always one fewer downward loops than upward loops.
+That's what happens when you pull out the provisional cast-on: The half loops of the right and left tails get pulled upwards to the next row, leaving only the full loops of the tails between the upwards loops: five upward loops make four downward tails, nine upward loops make eight downward tails.
+The pattern remains: always one fewer downward loops than upward.

-Let's say that you want to knit on 8 stitches.
-Try this trick: provisionally cast on 9 stitches.
-On the first and second row, knit all 9 stitches.
+Suppose you want to knit on 8 stitches.
+Try this trick: provisionally cast on nine stitches.
+On the first and second row, knit all nine.
 On the third row, knit 2 stitches together (k2tog) where you think they'll be least obvious.
 In plain stockinette, see if you like the k2tog right in the middle, or if you find an edge less obvious.
-I vote for the middle of the row, but you must make up your own mind.
-On the illustration below, the needles and the provisional cast off have been removed, and the fabric has magically been made to lie flat.
-As you can see, the k2tog is in the middle of the row, picked out for you in green.
-There were originally 9 stitches cast on and worked "up," leaving 8 tails.
-However, after the k2tog, there are a matching set of 8 live loops at the top and bottom of this work.

-If the trick of REMOVING an extra stitch going "up" doesn't grab you, here's another alternative which has you ADD an extra stitch going "down."
+The alternative to removing an extra stitch going "up" is to ADD an extra stitch going "down."

 Provisionally cast on the correct number of stitches, and work all the stitches "up" normally.
-Unzip the provisional casting on, catch the live loops on your needle, and on the second or third row knitting "DOWN," add a stitch by the "invisible increase" method (click here for instructions).
+Unzip the provisional casting on, catch the live loops on your needle, and on the second or third row knitting "DOWN," add a stitch by any method you like, or try the invisible increase and see if you like that.

 - Provisionally cast on one extra stitch